- Why is my bread machine bread so dense?

 Here’s a little test I recently did on my bread machine.
 Each loaf was made with the exact same quantities and cycles, the only factor I changed was the flour.

 Did you notice how dense the self-raising flour loaf is?!

 The weather can also affect how your bread machine makes bread.
 If it’s too hot externally, the dough might rise too fast and collapse in the bread machine.
 In this case, you might want to try making bread at a different time of day when the humidity is lower.

 If you’re living in a really cold climate, you can try putting the bread machine in a warm place and try and avoid opening the lid of the bread machine.
 This will prevent the heat from escaping.
 Avoid putting the bread machine near draughty doors or in cold rooms.

 If your bread machine bread is too dense, don’t worry, there are ways to prevent this from happening again.

 - Follow the recipe.
 It is easy to steer away from a recipe and start adding your own ingredients and quantities.
 Make sure you follow the exact measurement and use kitchen scales for accuracy as this will prevent you from adding too much water or flour.

 - Don’t add too many extra ingredients like dried fruits, nuts and raisins.
-These kind of ingredients can weigh down the dough causing it to come out dense.
+These kinds of ingredients can weigh down the dough causing it to come out dense.
 Next time, cut back on the extra ingredients.

-- Opt for bread flour or flour with a high gluten content.
+- Opt for bread flour or flour with high gluten content.
 High gluten flours make bread light and fluffy.

 - Add vital wheat gluten.
 This is a powder that can be found in most stores and it’s great for making bread less dense.
 Just add one tablespoon for each cup of flour you’re using.
 Vital wheat gluten can be added to flour with less gluten as it will help it rise quicker.